-The Academy of Natural Sciences of Drexel University announces a new source of funding for research on watershed science and management through the Delaware Watershed Research Fund at the end of 2015, which was awarded in 2016.
+The Academy of Natural Sciences of Drexel University announced a new source of funding for research on watershed science and management through the Delaware Watershed Research Fund at the end of 2015, which was awarded in 2016.
 A second round of awards will be made through the DWRF in 2017.

 Please note the following important dates/deadlines: